Evaristo Frisoni

-Evaristo Frisoni (born October 1, 1907 in Brescia) was an Italian professional football player.
+Evaristo Frisoni (born October 1, 1907) was an Italian professional football player.
 Frisoni played for 8 seasons (207 games, 21 goals) in the Serie A for both Brescia Calcio and A.S.
 Roma.

 His older brother, Berardo Frisoni, also played football professionally.
 To distinguish them, Berardo was referred to as Frisoni I and Evaristo as Frisoni II.
 He is the father of Walter Frisoni.